MuhammadSamir451/Cancer-detection-using-Histopathological-Image/readme.md

-# 🧬 Cancer Detection Using CNN

-## 📌 Objective
-The aim of this project was to build a Convolutional Neural Network (CNN) that can classify histopathological images of cancer into different categories.

----

-## 📂 Dataset & Preprocessing
-- Dataset consisted of three categories of histopathological images.
-- All images were resized to **128×128 pixels** and normalized to the range **[0,1]**.
-- Data was split into training and testing sets.

----

-## 🏗️ Model Architecture
-- CNN with **3 convolutional layers** followed by max pooling.
-- Fully connected dense layer with dropout to prevent overfitting.
-- Output layer with **softmax activation** for multi-class classification.

----

-## ⚙️ Training Setup
-- Optimizer: **Adam**
-- Loss Function: **Categorical Crossentropy**
-- Epochs: **10**
-- Batch Size: **32**

----

-## 📊 Results
-- **Training Accuracy:** ~95%
-- **Validation Accuracy:** ~92%
-- **Test Accuracy:** ~90%
-- **Test Loss:** ~0.30

----

-## 🔍 Observations
-- The CNN achieved strong accuracy across training and test datasets, indicating effective feature learning.
-- Some misclassifications were observed in cancer subtypes with visually similar patterns.
-- Dropout helped reduce overfitting, as training and validation curves were closely aligned.

----

-## 🧠 What is CNN?
-A **Convolutional Neural Network (CNN)** is a type of deep learning model designed for analyzing visual data (images).
-It works by:
-- Extracting patterns (edges, textures, shapes) through **convolutional layers**.
-- Reducing dimensionality and highlighting important features using **pooling layers**.
-- Classifying images with **fully connected layers** at the end.

-CNNs are widely used in **image classification, medical imaging, facial recognition, and object detection**.

----

-## 🏗️ What is VGG16?
-**VGG16** is a popular deep CNN model developed by Oxford’s Visual Geometry Group (VGG).
-- It consists of **16 layers** (13 convolutional + 3 fully connected).
-- Uses small **3×3 filters** throughout, stacked to capture complex patterns.
-- Known for its **simplicity and high accuracy**, making it a common choice for transfer learning in medical imaging.

-While our project uses a basic CNN, models like **VGG16** can further improve accuracy when applied to large datasets.

----

-## ✅ Conclusion
-The CNN model demonstrated that even a relatively simple architecture can achieve high performance in cancer detection tasks.
-Future improvements could include experimenting with **VGG16, ResNet, or EfficientNet** and applying **data augmentation** to improve generalization.

-- note **if you want to jump directly to the link skipping the code running here it is 👉 http://127.0.0.1:7860**
+🧬 Cancer Detection Using CNN

+I recently worked on a project where I built a Convolutional Neural Network (CNN) to classify histopathological images of cancer into different categories.

+📂 Dataset & Preprocessing

+3 categories of histopathological images

+Resized to 128×128 & normalized

+Split into training and testing sets

+🏗️ Model

+3 convolutional + pooling layers

+Dense layer with dropout to prevent overfitting

+Softmax output for multi-class classification

+⚙️ Training Setup

+Optimizer: Adam

+Loss: Categorical Crossentropy

+Epochs: 10 | Batch Size: 32

+📊 Results
+✅ Training Accuracy: ~95%
+✅ Validation Accuracy: ~92%
+✅ Test Accuracy: ~90%
+📉 Test Loss: ~0.30

+🔍 Observations

+CNN effectively captured cancer patterns

+Dropout helped reduce overfitting

+Misclassifications happened mostly in visually similar cancer subtypes

+🏗️ VGG16 Test
+I also experimented with VGG16, and the performance difference was only about 2–3% better compared to my custom CNN.
+While VGG16 is more powerful, this showed that even a relatively simple CNN can achieve strong results in medical imaging tasks.

+✅ Conclusion
+Deep learning shows great potential for healthcare applications.
+Future improvements could include data augmentation and testing models like ResNet or EfficientNet for further gains.